The images in this article were taken pre-COVID-19.

 How to know if you’re experiencing reverse culture shock

-You may not experience any tell-tale signs in the first few days of being home, because the “high” associated with seeing family and friends – and taking in the sights and sounds of home – can sometimes delay the onset.
+You may not experience any tell-tale signs in the first few days of being home because the excitement associated with seeing family and friends – and taking in the sights and sounds of home – can sometimes delay the onset.

 But eventually, you may begin to suspect that reverse culture shock is creeping up on you.

 It could start when you’re trying to tell your family and friends about your travel experience, but find that they’re not really getting how it made you feel.
-Maybe it’s a trip to the supermarket where you’re reminded of your favourite foods abroad, and how you probably wouldn’t find the proper version in the food stores at home.
+Maybe it’s feeling disappointed after a trip to the supermarket where you’re reminded of your favourite foods abroad, and how you probably wouldn’t find the proper version in your local food stores.

-It’s important to know that many people experience reverse culture shock, and that there are ways to ease back into “normal” life and take the edge off of your reverse culture shock experience.
+It’s important to know that many people experience reverse culture shock, and that there are ways to ease back into everyday life and take the edge off of your reverse culture shock experience.

 How to cope with reverse culture shock